skobba/skobba.github.io_bak/docs/OAuth/README.md

 *Up until 2019, the OAuth 2.0 spec only recommended using the PKCE extension for mobile and JavaScript apps.
 The latest OAuth Security BCP now recommends using PKCE also for server-side apps, as it provides some additional benefits there as well.
 It is likely to take some time before common OAuth services adapt to this new recommendation, but if you’re building a server from scratch you should definitely support PKCE for all types of clients.*

-## Authentication - Session vs Token
+## Authentication - Session/Cookie vs Token
-Session based authentication drawbacks:
+Session/Cookie based authentication drawbacks:
-* Unsecure
-* Database lookup
-* Difficult to scale in production
+* Requires tokens to be stored in an database to scale in production

 Token based authentication drawbacks:
-* Difficult to implement
-* Difficult to keep token secret
+* Must keep token a secret in frontend

 ## Considerations
 [Cookie vs Access Token](https://authguidance.com/2019/09/08/ui-token-management/)

-___Cookie___
+___Session/Cookie___

-Cookie based authentication requires a Backend For Frontend pattern and do not scale well in an microservice landscape.
+Session/Cookie based authentication requires a Backend For Frontend pattern and do not scale well in an microservice landscape.

 ___Token___